GaleJames-creator/gale-james/how-to-guides/webhooks-data-transmission.md

 # Manage security for webhook data transmission

+Use these security steps to protect webhook data.

 ## Prerequisites

 - An active webhook
 - Admin UI access

-## Protecting webhook data
+## Steps

-To protect webhook data, follow these security practices:

 - Always use HTTPS for endpoint URLs to encrypt transmitted data.
 - Verify each payload using the provided [secret](../reference/webhook-definitions.md#secret) to ensure authenticity and integrity.
 See [Revealing a webhook's secret](./webhooks-Admin-UI.md#revealing-a-webhooks-secret) for instructions.